-Table 3.1-B-1: Angeles National Forest Management Plan - Part 2 Policy Consistency Analysis
+Table 3.1-B-1: Angeles National Forest Land Management Plan - Part 2 Policy Consistency Analysis

 Relevant Sections Consistency Assessment Tribal Cultural Resources Tribal 1 - Traditional and Contemporary Uses: Allow traditional uses, access to traditionally used areas, as well as contemporary uses and needs by tribal and other Native American interests: Protect, conserve, and restore traditionally or contemporarily used resources.
 Opportunities for traditional use of the national forest and national forest resources are improved and provisions are made to offer access to sites with cultural significance.
-Use opportunities during project planning and implementation to identify, enhance, and protect traditionally or contemporarily used resources. ng Consistent.
+Use opportunities during project planning and implementation to identify, enhance, and protect traditionally or contemporarily used resources.
+Consistent.
 As discussed in Section 3.17, Cultural Resources, the Authority has actively engaged tribal governments.
 In addition, the Authority would implement IAMFs and mitigation measures to identify and preserve cultural resources within the RSA.
-Refer to Section 3.17, Cultura Resources, for additional information.
+Refer to Section 3.17, Cultural Resources, for additional information.
 Maintain opportunities for spiritual solitude for tribal groups and individuals.
 Retain the character of traditional sites in conditions consistent with traditional cultural uses.
-Establish effective partnerships to address issues of mutual concern (plant material propagation, etc).
+Establish effective partnerships to address issues of mutual concern (plant material propagation, etc.).
 Work collaboratively with tribes to determine appropriate locations and levels for gathering traditional plant materials.
-Tribal 2 - Government to Government Relations: Establish effective relationships with federally recognized tribes: Not Applicable.
-The Build Alternatives would not interfere with the USFS's abilities to establish relationships with federally recognized tribes.
-Using the National Tribal Relations Strategy, develop government-to-government protocols with all recognized tribes and organized groups of local Native Americans within this planning cycle.
+Tribal 2 - Government to Government Relations: Establish effective relationships with federally recognized tribes: Using the National Tribal Relations Strategy, develop government-to-government protocols with all recognized tribes and organized groups of local Native Americans within this planning cycle.
+Not Applicable.
+The Build Alternatives would not interfere with the USFS abilities to establish relationships with federally recognized tribes.
 Develop protocols to promote collaborative partnerships for heritage resource management, ecosystem restoration, comprehensive fire planning, and to recognize historic Native American access rights to land areas and resources.
 Adaptive Management AM 1 - Land Management Plan Monitoring and Evaluation: Report the results of land management plan monitoring and evaluation questions in the annual monitoring and evaluation report, including the actions taken to respond to new information learned through the adaptive management cycle: Not Applicable.
-The Build Alternatives would not interfere with the USFS's Amend the land management plan as necessary in response to monitoring and evaluation. abilities to update the Land Management Plan and conduct resource Implement adaptive management measures designed to redirect activity outcomes toward improved environmental protection. inventories.
+The Build Alternatives would not interfere with the USFS's Amend the land management plan as necessary in response to monitoring and evaluation. abilities to update the Land Management Plan and conduct resource inventories.
+Implement adaptive management measures designed to redirect activity outcomes toward improved environmental protection.
 Manage recreation opportunities to respond to changing visitor demographic profiles.